procrastinando/VPN-plus-pihole-server/README.md

 ufw enable -y
 ufw allow 20:22/tcp && ufw allow 10000:10100/tcp && ufw allow 1194/udp && ufw allow 51820/udp
 ```
+> Open the neccesary ports in your server, 1194 for openvpn and 51820 for wireguard.

 ## Install Pihole
 ```